The Brouzils Seminars 2008

 Facilities:

-The workshops meet in the chateau building, which is wired for ADSL high-speed web access.
-Wireless cards are suggested.
+The workshops meet in the chateau building.
+Wireless web access available to those with wireless-enabled laptops.
 The Seminars can provide a limited number of not-very-new bicycles and will make these available on free loan to participants on a first-come, first-served basis.
 Bicycles also may be reserved in advance.
 The facilities (including especially those bicycles!) are used at your own risk (see the note below on insurance).
 The chateau is not very modern and, while every effort will be made to accommodate every participant, the place is a bit unfriendly to those with special needs.
 Therefore, some preplanning may be necessary.
 Write to us at info at brouzils.org if you have a question concerning this.
 Light lunches and continental-style breakfasts are served informally during specified dining hours.
 The building and the grounds are smoke-free.
 The building closes at 9 p.m., although residents may come and go until midnight.
+Pay-as-you-go mobile telephones are available for an additional fee.

 Enrollment procedure:

 Please submit by email a current CV, a writing sample and/or a statement of goals.
-For those who prefer to use our formal application form, one may be downloaded by clicking here.
 If you have a question or need assistance, please contact the Seminars.
 The email address: info at brouzils.org.

 Insurance: